 This how-to will walk you through generating a certificate signing request (CSR) in Plesk.
 These instructions were generated and tested using Plesk Onyx 17.8 Web Pro edition.
 1. Navigate to the domain you would like to generate a certificate to protect, then click the SSL/TLS Certificates » Continue Reading.

 Tag: CSR Generation

 Managing large numbers of certificates can be quite a hassle.
 Randomly-occurring incidents, such as the recent industry-wide serial number entropy issue, may require administrators to manually revoke and reissue hundreds of certificates at once.
 Our own support agents and administrators have also experienced this in the » Continue Reading.

 We’re proud to announce the release of version 2.2 of SSL.com Manager.
 This is the latest version of our powerful, free SSL.com Manager utility, with a variety of tools designed to make management of SSL certificates easy.
 Users can request, validate, install and inspect their » Continue Reading.

 Every Certificate Signing Request (or CSR) needs to include the name of what you intend to protect.
 Typically this is a domain name of the site you are aiming to protect.

-This article will show you how to manually generate a Certificate Signing Request (or CSR) in the Apache web hosting environment using OpenSSL.
+This article will show you how to manually generate a Certificate Signing Request (or CSR) in an Apache or Nginx web hosting environment using OpenSSL.
 What is OpenSSL?
 OpenSSL is an open-source implementation of SSL/TLS used on approximately two-thirds of servers on the internet.
-Although many other methods exist to perform these steps on an Apache server, … Continued
+Although » Continue Reading.

 This article will show you how to generate a Certificate Signing Request (CSR) in Microsoft’s Internet Information Server (IIS) 6.
 (The same steps will work if you are using IIS 5.)
 Note that you may need to create a new website before generating your CSR.